-Assignment will result in a mark of zero.
-However, if extenuating circumstances apply, simply contact us using the ticketing system within 5
+Step 1 A missed Diagnostic Quiz results in a mark of zero.
+However, if extenuating circumstances apply (including adding the course after the quiz date), simply contact us using the ticketing system by Wednesday, September 18.

 What happens?
 After we review your ticket, you will be granted the participation mark.